 K Burton complained to the ASA and said the advertisement has caused offence because it alleged the driver of the truck was on the phone and was therefore to blame.
 However in the complainant's view, the car caused the accident and police should apologise for misleading the public.

 The ASA noted that since receipt of the complaint police had publicised they wrongly blamed the truck driver for the accident, as well as changing the road safety message.

-"The advertisement contained an important safety message as part of a wider campaign for safer driving which outweighed any offence caused to the complainant,''the authority said.
+"The advertisement contained an important safety message as part of a wider campaign for safer driving which outweighed any offence caused to the complainant,''

 The advertisement did not reach the threshold to cause serious and widespread offence to most people and because of changes made to the clip, it was also unlikely to mislead or deceive.

 The authority ruled that there were no grounds for the complaint to proceed.